scala/docs.scala-lang/sips/pending/_posts/2016-09-09-inline-meta.md

 ---
 layout: sip
 disqus: true
-title: SIP-NN - Inline/meta
+title: SIP-28 and SIP-29 - Inline meta

 vote-status: numbered
-vote-text: The following proposal has been split and numbered as SIP-28: Inline and SIP-29: Meta.
-For more information on this decision, check the [minutes](http://docs.scala-lang.org/sips/minutes/sip-20th-september-minutes.html).
+vote-text: The following proposal has been split and numbered as SIP-28 (Inline) and SIP-29 (Meta).
+For more information on this decision, check the <a href="http://docs.scala-lang.org/sips/minutes/sip-20th-september-minutes.html">minutes</a>.
 ---

 **By: Eugene Burmako, Sébastien Doeraene, Vojin Jovanovic, Martin Odersky, Dmitry Petrashko, Denys Shabalin**